requirejs/example-jquery-cdn/README.md

-Example of using require.js to load jQuery from a CDN, and how to optimize that with r.js
+Example of using require.js to load jQuery from a CDN
 ====

 This example shows one way to load jQuery and jQuery plugins with require.js.
 In this example, we have modified the plugins to be wrapped in a `define()`, rather than using the [shim configuration](http://requirejs.org/docs/api.html#config-shim).
 If you'd like to see how to load jQuery plugins that do not call define, without modifying the source, see the [example with shim config](http://github.com/requirejs/example-jquery-shim/)